 - All Kids Play reserves the right to cap total annual grant distributions to $3500 per child per family.

 An application is required for each grant and for each child.

 - Confidential grant applications are addressed on a needs and first-come, first-served basis as funds are available.

 The first step is to fill out a contact form by clicking on Apply For A Grant.
-You will fill out some basic information, and a member of the All Kids Play team will contact you to learn more about your family or organization.
-We will then send you a grant application, which will also include requirements for income verification documents.
+You will fill out some basic information, and a member of the All Kids Play team will evaluate your initial information and contact you to let you know if we need more information, if your family or organization doesn’t qualify or if we can’t fund your grant at that time.
+If the initial evaluation indicates you are a potential candidate for a grant, we will then send you a grant application, which will also include requirements for income verification documents.
 You will submit the application to our Programs team, and they will review the application.
 A member of the team will then contact you to let you know the outcome of the review.
 If a grant is awarded, our team will make arrangements for payment directly to the organization and any sports equipment will be purchased and shipped directly to you.

 Once approved for a grant, All Kids Play will pay registration and associated fees directly to the sports organization.
 If the grant includes equipment, All Kids Play will purchase the equipment and have it shipped directly to you.
-You will be required to complete a mid-season and post-season survey and submit to All Kids Play so we can learn about your athlete?s experience.
-Your coach will also be required to complete a survey about your athlete?s participation.
+You will be required to complete a mid-season and post-season survey and submit to All Kids Play so we can learn about your athlete’s experience.
+Your coach may also be required to complete a survey about your athlete’s participation.

 While we will make every effort to review grants on short notice, we generally require grant applications to be submitted at least 30 days prior to the sport program registration deadline.